Narrative Healing: A Program for Writing and Reflection

 The session themes are: Rewriting the story: reflections on longing, curiosity, and wholeness.

-Sessions will be held from 10:30am-noon on the following Saturday mornings at Vernon County Museum and History Center, 410 Center Ave., Viroqua, WI 54665:
+Sessions will be held from 10:30am-noon on the following Saturday mornings McIntosh Memorial Library, Conference Room, 205 S Rock Ave, Viroqua, WI 54665

 Jacqueline Redmer practices geriatrics and palliative care in the Driftless Region of Southwest Wisconsin.
 She is also the mother of three school-aged girls.
 She started writing poetry during the Covid pandemic to steady herself during the brief pauses of a busy life.
 She completed the Columbia University Narrative Medicine CPA program and has pursued creative writing courses through Stanford University Continuing Studies Program.
 Her writing has been published in Examined Life Journal, The Intima Journal, Bramble, Wisconsin Poets Calendar, and Kevin MD Blog.
 Her first poetry book, Dissociate Effect was published in September of 2025. website - jacquelineredmer.com.